mralexhay/mralexhay.github.io/nautomate.md

 Nautomate is a new app I'm working on which adds Notion actions to Shortcuts, giving you new automation superpowers.

-It's currently being test in TestFlight.
+It's currently being tested in TestFlight.

 ### Privacy Policy